Jyoti-Dutta/Blinkit-Data-Analysis/README.md

+# 📦 Blinkit Grocery Sales Data Analysis

+This project presents a complete data analysis workflow using **SQL**, **Python**, **Excel**, and **Power BI** to extract business insights from Blinkit’s grocery sales data.

+---

-## 📦 Project Objective
+## 🎯 Project Objective

-To perform a comprehensive analysis of Blinkit grocery sales data using **SQL** for data cleaning and KPI extraction, and to visualize insights using **Power BI**.
+To explore and analyze Blinkit’s sales data in order to:

+- Identify product performance trends
+- Understand outlet type and size impact
+- Analyze customer preferences and buying patterns

-The goal is to uncover patterns in:
+The goal is to support decision-making in marketing, inventory planning, and operations.

+---

+## 🛠️ Tools & Technologies

+- **SQL** – Data cleaning and KPI calculation
+- **Python** – Exploratory Data Analysis (EDA) and visualizations
+- **Excel** – Pivot tables and slicer-based dashboards
-- Product performance
+- **Power BI** – Interactive reports and sales performance dashboards
-- Outlet types
-- Customer preferences

-This project empowers business users with actionable intelligence for inventory planning, marketing strategy, and operational optimization.
+---